Vivid Trace 1.3 Messages and Codes

 License is for an older version of Vivid Trace and maintenance has expired.

 Explanation: Vivid Trace uses Atlassian's Purchasing & Licensing model, where a license is usable with any version of Vivid Trace whose release date is on or before the maintenance expiry date of the license.
 Versions of Vivid Trace released after the license's maintenance expiry date cannot be used in conjunction with the license.
 This situation can arise when updating Vivid Trace to a newer version in your JIRA system after your maintenance contract has lapsed.

 Remedial Action: Apply a license whose maintenance expiry date comes on or after the release date of your version of Vivid Trace.
-A new license can be obtained from your Partner or from the Atlassian Marketplace.
+A new license can be obtained from your supplier or from the Atlassian Marketplace.
 Note that downgrading to an older release of Vivid Trace suitable for use with the license may lead to undefined & unsupported behavior.